Home

 4 teaspoons whole black pepper

-If you have not used sea salt yet in your cooking, give it a try - it taste a lot better than regular salt.
+If you have not used sea salt yet in your cooking, give it a try.

 Cut cabbage into wedges

-Layer meat, cabbage, sprinkle flour, pepper and salt in between.
+Layer meat, cabbage, sprinkle flour, pepper, and salt in between the layers.
+Finish with cabbage wedges on top.

 There will be lots of delicious gravy when the meat is done.